-The government-wide financial statements include the statement of net assets and the statement of activities.
+The government-wide financial statements include the statement of net position and the statement of activities.
 These financial statements include all of the activities of the District.
-For the most part, the effect of interfund activity has been removed from these statements.
+The effect of interfund activity has been removed from these statements.
 Governmental activities are normally supported by taxes and intergovernmental revenues.

-The statement of net assets reports all financial and capital resources of the District.
-The difference between the assets and liabilities of the District is reported as net assets.
+The statement of net position reports all financial and capital resources of the District.
+The difference between the sum of assets and deferred outflows of resources and the sum of liabilities and deferred inflows of resources is reported as net position.

 The statement of activities demonstrates the degree to which the direct and indirect expenses of a given function or segment are offset by program revenues.
 Direct expenses are those that are clearly identifiable with a specific function or segment.
-Program revenues include 1) charges to customers or applicants who purchase, use, or directly benefit from goods, services, or privileges provided by a given function or segment, and 2) grants and contributions that are restricted to meeting the operational or capital requirements of a particular function or segment.
+Program revenues include: 1) charges to customers or applicants who purchase, use, or directly benefit from goods, services, or privileges provided by a given function or segment, and 2) grants and contributions that are restricted to meeting the operational or capital requirements of a particular function or segment.
 Taxes and other items not properly included among program revenues are reported instead as general revenues.